Education in India: History

+Early education

 A child learning alphabets, showing the first letters of the Brahmi alphabet, 2nd century BCE.

-Early education in India commenced under the supervision of a guru or preceptor after initiation.
-The education was delivered through Gurukula.
-The relationship between the Guru and his Shishya (students /disciples) was a very important part of education.
-Taxila is an example of an ancient higher learning institute in ancient India, possibly dating as far back as the 8th century BCE.
-However, it is debatable whether or not this can be regarded as a university in modern-day terms, since the teachers living there may not have had official membership of particular colleges, and there did not seem to have existed purpose-built lecture halls and residential quarters in Taxila, in contrast to the later Nalanda university in eastern India.
-Nalanda was the oldest university-system of education in the world in the modern sense of university, and all subjects there were taught in the Pali language.
+Early education in India was delivered through gurukuls, and placed importance on the guru (teacher), particularly on the relationship between the guru and their shishya (students).
+The first higher learning institute was located in Taxila, possibly dating as far back as the 8th century BCE.

+The institute is often referred to as a university, however, the usage of the modern-day term is debatable as the teachers living there may not have had official membership of particular colleges, and there did not seem to have existed purpose-built lecture halls and residential quarters.
+Nalanda, located in medieval Magadha (modern-day Bihar), is regarded as the world's first residential university, and all subjects there were taught in the Pali language.

-Secular institutions cropped up along Buddhist monasteries.
-These institutions imparted practical education such as medical studies.
-A number of urban learning centres became increasingly visible from the period between 500 BCE to 400 CE.
-The important urban centres of learning were Nalanda (in modern-day Bihar), Vikramashila, and Odantapuri among others.
-These institutions systematically imparted knowledge and attracted a number of foreign students to study topics such as Buddhist Páli literature, logic, and páli grammar.
+Buddhist monasteries offered secular education in medical studies.
+From 500 BCE to 400 BCE, Buddhist learning centres became common, and attracted foreign students to study topics such as Buddhist Páli literature, logic, and páli grammar.
+Notable institutions included Nalanda, Vikramashila, and Odantapuri.
 Chanakya, a Brahmin teacher, was among the most famous teachers, associated with the founding of the Mauryan Empire.